Gagliano family: Gennaro Gagliano

 (active c.
 1740 – c.
 1780) Naples, Italy.
-The second son of Alessandro, Gennaro (also known by his latinised name Januarius) created some well-made instruments and had a prominent position in the family.
+The second son of Alessandro, Gennaro (also known by his Latinised name Januarius) created some well-made instruments and had a prominent position in the family.

 Ferdinando Gagliano

 (born 1724, active c.
 1770 – c.
 1795) Naples, Italy.
-Ferdinando was the eldest son of Nicolò I although probably taught by his uncle Gennaro.
-He made some magnificent as well as nondescript instruments.
+Ferdinando was the eldest son of Nicolò I, although probably taught by his uncle Gennaro.
+He made some magnificent as well as undistinguished instruments.
 However, he had a prodigious output of instruments.
 Occasionally, instruments with his label were actually made by his father or his brother.